 The International Agency for Research on Cancer has determined that compared with the people who sleep for regular hours, people who stay up late often and lack sleep have a 49 percent higher risk of early cancer and a 24 percent higher risk of late cancer.

 8. Increased probability of sudden death

-It’s not uncommon to hear about sudden death due to long hours of work, frequent late-sleeping, severe sleep deficiency, and work overload.
-When the human body is deprived of sleep, it will continuously secrete hormones such as adrenaline, causing abnormal vasoconstriction, and even induce sudden cardiac death.
+It’s not uncommon to hear about sudden death due to long hours of work, frequent late sleeping, severe sleep deficiency, and work overload.
+When the human body is deprived of sleep, it will continuously secrete hormones such as adrenaline, causing abnormal vasoconstriction, and even inducing sudden cardiac death.

 Dietary help for stray sleep patterns